 Please note that the MacBook Pro (Retina, 15-inch, Mid 2012) will not become vintage in California (U.S.) and Turkey and obsolete in all other countries until the end of December 2018.

 Apple apologizes for any inconvenience this may have caused.

-Apple has yet to remove the notebook from its public-facing vintage and obsolete products list
+Apple has yet to remove the notebook from its public-facing vintage and obsolete products list, as shown below.